nickvidal/community-growth/README.md

 * Reach out to these contacts and follow-up (inviting them to the WG meetings is fine, but progress will mostly be made by direct one-to-one conversations),
 * As the number of partners, affiliates, and ambassadors grow, create dedicated pages on the CHAOSS website to formally recognize each,
 * Create a strategy for each marketing/contribution channel (Blog, Newsletter, Podcast, Social Media, Code Repository, etc).
 For example, for the CHAOSS Blog, invite partners, affiliates, and ambassadors for guest posts.
 Also publish guest posts for them.
 This is a great way to reach a new audience to expand our network and also to let them tap into ours.
 * As the community matures, publish CHAOSS material on different formats, languages, and tailored for different audiences.
-Examples: Specification, Documentation, One pagers, Infographics, Checklists, White papers, Scientific Papers and Articles, eBooks, Case studies, Reference Training Programs, User Manuals, Developer Manuals, Handbooks, Annual Reports, etc. See how [OpenChain](https://www.openchainproject.org/resources) does this.
+Examples: Specification, Documentation, One pagers, Infographics, Checklists, White papers, Scientific Papers and Articles, eBooks, Case studies, Reference Training Programs, User Manuals, Developer Manuals, Handbooks, Annual Reports, etc.

 ### Project Partners
 * Each project partner will require a different strategy.